Nokia files more patent suits against Apple

-HELSINKI Finnish telecoms networks equipment maker Nokia (NOKIA.HE) said on Thursday it had filed a new set of patent lawsuits against Apple Inc (AAPL.O) in Asia, Europe and the United States.
+HELSINKI (Reuters) - Finnish telecoms networks equipment maker Nokia (NOKIA.HE) said on Thursday it had filed a new set of patent lawsuits against Apple Inc (AAPL.O) in Asia, Europe and the United States.

 Nokia Corp had said on Wednesday it was suing Apple, accusing the iPhone maker of violating 32 technology patents.
 It said on Thursday it had now filed 40 patents suits in 11 countries.